 ABOUT BDA WORKSHOPS

 BDA Workshops is a registered DA and BDA phone group, # 122319, with plans to develop and provide a variety of BDA workshops over time.
 For now, we are offering the "Let's Do BDA Together" workshop series, each cycle taking six months.

 BDA Workshops was created, as a group, not only to carry the message of DA and BDA but also to provide grassroots fundraising services for all of Debtors Anonymous.
 Our vision for combined 2021 contributions to the GSB and BDA Intergroup is $10,000.

 The weekly workshops are also intended to serve as closed DA meetings — closed to non-DA members — open to all DA and BDA members, and Class B non-debtor trustees, past and present, at all times.
 We encourage anyone who's interested to call in and join us anytime.

 This cycle of workshops has been developed to support the spiritual and practical growth of our fellows in DA and BDA.
-In exchange, we ask for generous reciprocity in the form of 7th Tradition donations, the post-expense proceeds (expenses include $100 to the GSB each month) will be distributed directly to the GSB through June 2020 and then distribute evenly between the GSB and BDA Intergroup beginning in July 2020.
+In exchange, we ask for generous reciprocity in the form of 7th Tradition donations, the post-expense proceeds (expenses include $100 to the GSB each month) will be distributed directly to the BDA Intergroup Startup Project beginning in January 2021.